-Approximately 50 teams, each made up of three members, participate in the Spelling Bee.
-Seven or eight teams compete in a round.
-The winners of each round compete in the championship round.
-The champions take home the Ruth Humphries Bee Trophy to keep for their reigning year.
-A plaque listing all of the winners hangs in the Wellesley Free Library.
+There are approximately 50 teams participating in the Bee and they represent local businesses, law firms, alumni groups, community organizations and school PTO's as well as student teams from Wellesley High School.
+Each team is made up of three members, and seven or eight teams compete in a round.
+The winner of each round then competes in the championship round.
+The champions take home the Ruth Humphries Bee trophy to keep for their reigning year.
+A plaque listing all the winners also hangs in the Wellesley Free Library.

 The Bee does not involve solo spelling.
 All teams in a round spell words simultaneously.
 The emcee announces the word and the three team members can collaborate on the spelling of a word before writing down their answer on the slate provided.
 Teams have 25 seconds and then must display their answer.
 Teams that correctly spell the word continue.
 Each speller is provided a study guide with most of the spelling words approximately one month prior to the Bee.